cognitivetech/ollama-ebook-summary/README.md

 #### Mistral 7b Instruct v0.2 Result

 I won't say mistral does it perfect every single time, but more often than not, this is my result.
-And if you look back to GPT3.5 response, you might agree that this is better.
+Even compared to GPT3.5 response, you might agree that this is better.

 ![https://cdn.hackernoon.com/images/Rk2O4CvaIxXhLpeRRXGUqtJXRKf1-g6b2mcy.webp](https://cdn.hackernoon.com/images/Rk2O4CvaIxXhLpeRRXGUqtJXRKf1-g6b2mcy.webp)\
 *7b GOAT?*

 ### OpenChat 3.5 0106 Q8 GGUF

 I was pleasantly surprised by [OpenChat's 0106](https://huggingface.co/openchat/openchat-3.5-0106).
-Here is a model that claims to have the best 7b model, and at least is competitive with Mistral 7b.
+Here is a model that claims to be the best 7b, and at least is competitive with Mistral 7b.

 #### Modelfile